Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ## Policy

 1. Treatment of IP addresses.
-Many nations classify IP addresses as Personally-Identifiable Information (PII), and we take a conservative approach in treating IP addresses as PII in all jurisdictions in which our systems reside.
+Many nations classify IP addresses as personal data, and we take a conservative approach in treating IP addresses as personal data in all jurisdictions in which our systems reside.

 1. Data collection and sharing.

     1. IP addresses.
-Our normal course of data management does not have any IP address information or other PII logged to disk or transmitted out of the location in which the query was received.
+Our normal course of data management does not have any IP address information or other personal data logged to disk or transmitted out of the location in which the query was received.
 We may aggregate certain counters to larger network block levels for statistical collection purposes, but those counters do not maintain specific IP address